October 2019. American Southwest.

 On the first day I left home at 5AM to avoid morning traffic in my area, and made my first stop 223 miles / 3½ hours later at the Kettleman City Supercharger.
 Next I stopped in Mojave, CA near the huge Tehachapi Pass Wind Farm, and from there drove another 222 miles in ~3½ hours to reach Needles.
 It was an uneventful 580 miles on the first day.
 That worked out to 9h:50m of driving and 1h:10m of Supercharging in Kettleman City and Mojave.

 I had never seen the Colorado River before, so once I got to Needles I found the River Front Cafe on the California side of the river and ate some pizza while watching the sun go down and the Colorado roll by.
-After finishing dinner I walked down a boat ramp to the river.
+After dinner I walked down a boat ramp to see the river up close.
 Water flowing by Needles in the Colorado had already seen a lot – it’d been through the Grand Canyon, many other canyons, and manmade structures like the Hoover Dam.

 The next morning I added 100 miles to the pack at the Needles Supercharger (3 of 4 stalls were blocked by a tractor trailer) and got on the road by 5:30.
 I crossed into Arizona and stopped briefly in Kingman for a quick break, watched the sunrise, and then headed off to Flagstaff.

 From Kingman I drove 150 miles to the Flagstaff Supercharger.
 I passed many signs inviting me to visit the heart of the old Rt.
 66, which criss-crosses back and forth under Rt.
-40, passing through countless towns along the way.
+40 while passing through countless towns along the way.